Services for the Elderly

 Yes, all organizations that submit an application will be notified of funding decisions.

 A logic model is the visual tool which depicts the shared relationship between the resources, activities, outputs, outcomes and the intended impact of the program.
-Click here to view the logic model.
+Click here to view the new logic model.

 If you are an iFunds Services for the Elderly grantee and need to access the logic model used in that grant application for your grant follow-up reports, please click here to view the logic model.

 Grants are awarded to charitable organizations providing direct services for our community’s older citizens who are still living in their homes.

 Daily Living Centers - $15,000 to support a transportation project helping seniors at the Jeltz Senior Center, a low-income senior housing complex, access groceries, medications, wellness opportunities and more.

 Oklahoma City Ballet - $15,000 to support the Golden Swans program offering senior ballet and dance classes to help with loss of balance, flexibility and cognitive function.

 Rebuilding Together OKC - $15,000 to purchase materials to build handicap access ramps for seniors.